-The truck that picks up your freight will not be the truck that delivers it.
-It will take your freight to the carrier’s closest terminal, where it will be taken off by forklift and loaded on to another truck that will take the freight to the next terminal.
-This process is repeated until the freight reaches the destination terminal.
+Your LTL freight shipment will ride on at least three trucks before it’s delivered, which means an even greater chance of a shipment’s transit time being impacted.
+The truck that initially picks up your freight will take it to the carrier’s closest terminal.
+Once there, your freight will be unloaded via forklift and loaded onto another truck that will take the freight to the next terminal.
+This process is repeated until the shipment reaches the destination terminal.

-That trip could begin that day, or maybe the next.
-Once it reaches the destination terminal, your freight will once again be removed by forklift and loaded onto the delivery truck, which will make the delivery the next morning.
-(Freight is delivered in the morning and picked up in the afternoon.)
+Once your freight reaches the destination terminal, it will again be removed by forklift and loaded onto the delivery truck, which will make the delivery the next morning.
+Typically, freight is delivered in the morning and picked up in the afternoon.

-When you get an online quote for shipping freight, the estimated transit time is for the long-haul part of the trip only.
-You should add one day for pickup and another day for delivery to the transit time quoted.
+When you get an online quote for shipping freight, the estimated transit time accounts only for the long-haul part of the trip.
+That means you need to add one day for pickup and another day for delivery to the quoted transit time.

-Let’s say you book a shipment on a Tuesday, and the carrier quotes a 3-day LTL freight transit time.
-Here’s how that timing might work out.
+Let’s say you book a shipment on a Wednesday, and the carrier quotes a 3-day LTL freight transit time.
+Here’s how that timing might work out:

 - Wednesday – shipment booked

 - Thursday – shipment picked up and taken to terminal

 - Friday – day 1 of long-haul transit

 - Saturday and Sunday – freight does not move on the weekend